JMSchuurmans/blog-posts/001_error_messages.md

 You've probably heard that Ruby is a pure object-oriented language, and that everything in Ruby is an object.
 Would it blow your mind if I pointed out that this holds true for your errors as well?
 Errors are objects, instances of the Exception class.
 If you don't find this cool yet, just wait.
 Object-orientation is awesome.
 Suspend disbelief until you get there, and you'll see what I mean.

-###RESOURCES
+###Resources

 For more information on the Exception class, and Ruby errors, see [the Ruby docs](https://ruby-doc.org/core-2.2.0/Exception.html)

 If I've done my job, error messages now seem more understandable, less intimidating, and you now have some idea how to resolve them.
-If you found this post helpful, please share it with anybody else who might benefit from it.
-I am always eager to learn and improve, so I would love to hear what people think of this.
-If you feel so inclined, follow me on Twitter.
-I always love to meet new people in the programming community.

 Happy coding!